 I find it quite confusing, how much to dose.
-And now I am about to spread the confusion around 😁 Dr. Hertoghe, the well known Belgian doctor, says 50 mg a day transdermally.
+Dr. Hertoughe, the well known Belgian doctor, says 50 mg a day transdermally.
 In some studies they dose up to 300 mg a day.
 I believe that is in tablet form.
 Still, it seems like a lot.
-But a good overview says 100 mg orally if taking every day, 200 mg if dosing only last 12 to 14 days of menstrual cycle.
+But a good overview says 100 mg orally if taking every day, 200 mg if dosing only the last 12 to 14 days of menstrual cycle.

 I have started taking 50 mg transdermally.
 I might have taken even more.
 I have used a 20% cream from Ona’s the last few months.
 It’s a bit difficult to dose.
 I have now learned 50 mg is just a pea size.
 Ona’s says there should come a 1 ml spoon attached, but I have not gotten one.

 Update: I have become very overdosed on progesterone taking 50 mg a day trans dermally.
 I recently took a saliva test, and the level was way over.
 Right now I have stopped all progesterone, and will retest.
 I have been taking 50 mg oral pregnenolone as well, which probably hasn’t helped any.
 I think these very concentrated creams can be dangerous.
 It’s very difficult to dose.
 I will go back to the 20 mg I used to take after my progesterone level has come back to normal.
 And will make sure to test.
 Remember, it’s only saliva test that will do when doing transdermal.
 Not blood test.